-Policy statement for St Joseph's Pre-school
+Policy statement for St Joseph's Out of School Club

-This policy provides guidance on intimate personal care1.
+This policy provides guidance on intimate personal care.
 It focusses on the toileting needs of children in the Early Years Foundation Stage (EYFS) including issues such as toilet training, incontinence and toilet accidents.
 It may also be useful in dealing with other incidents that may require a child to remove their clothes.
 These include changes required as a result of water play, messy play, sickness, weather etc. It also includes the disposal of nappies for children who use them.

-Activities known as 'Clinical Tasks' which require additional training2 are covered in policy 1.18 Managing Children with Allergies, or who are sick or infectious.
+Activities known as 'Clinical Tasks' which require additional training are covered in policy 1.18 Managing Children with Allergies, or who are sick or infectious.